 Little did Lori McLeod know that meeting Scott Kimball in January 2003 would lead to some of the worse days in her life.
 Her husband seemed to be running scams in her name and was also found responsible for her daughter’s murder.
-Investigation Discovery’s ‘Evil Lives Here: Evil Undercover’ takes the viewers through Scott’s numerous crimes and portrays how a piece of information from Lori ultimately led authorities to his whereabouts.
+Investigation Discovery’s ‘Evil Lives Here: Evil Undercover’ and ’20/20: Rocky Mountain Horror’ take the viewers through Scott’s numerous crimes and portray how a piece of information from Lori ultimately led authorities to his whereabouts.
 If this case seems interesting and you want to know where Lori is at present, we have you covered.

 Who Was Lori McLeod?